 The first is through the Mutual Fund Analyzer, which you can compare performance (with fees) against the broader markets.
 Then you can use the general Fee Analyzer to see what you’re being charged on your non-taxable retirement accounts.

-You’ll be provided with a number of different scenarios, including best case, worst case, and most likely.
+You’ll be provided with several scenarios, including best-case, worst-case, and most likely.
 It gives you a good idea of what you could potentially expect when you’re finally ready to retire.

-All of these features run through the Personal Capital dashboard, so you can get a holistic view of your entire financial picture.
+All of these features run through the Personal Capital financial dashboard, so you can get a holistic view of your entire financial picture.
+You can use them on their mobile app or website.

 Investment Strategy and Tools